hao-lee/Graphvizer/README.md

 By default, the image is rendered in real time.
 If you only want the image to be rendered when the file is saved, you can set `"render_in_realtime"` to `false`.

+## Set the default layout engine

+By default, this plugin uses `dot` engine to render images just as you pass `-Kdot` argument to `dot` command.
+If you want to use other engines including `neato`, `fdp`, `sfdp`, `twopi` and `circo`, just set `"default_layout_engine"` to engine name.

 # Key Bindings

 The default key bindings are as follows.
 If you want to change the default key bindings.
 Open `Preference -> Package Settings -> Graphvizer -> Key Bindings - User` and copy the following content to the opened file.
 Save it after changing `ctrl+shift+g` or `ctrl+shift+x` to other shortcuts according to your needs.
+(The below example is for Windows.)

 ```
 [